Jake Tapper lists conspiracy theories spread by Trump

-(CNN)President Donald Trump has turned an unsubstantiated rumor that the FBI secretly placed an informant in his 2016 campaign into a full-blown conspiracy theory in the last five days.
+(CNN)President Donald Trump has in recent days turned reporting that a confidential FBI source met with some of his campaign officials into a full-blown unsubstantiated conspiracy theory that the "deep state" secretly implanted a political spy into his 2016 campaign.

 The President tweeted that it "could be one of the biggest political scandals in history!" despite having no evidence to back up his claim.